FluentAvatar: Flicker-Free Talking-Head Animation via Phoneme-Guided Autoregressive Modeling: Method

 \subsection{Model Design}

-The overall framework of AvatarSync is depicted in Figure~\ref{fig:framework}.
-It mainly consists of three parts: (1) an image tokenizer for quantizing the reference image into visual tokens, and an audio ASR tool for processing the input speech into a phoneme sequence; (2) a two-stage generation model based on an autoregressive framework, designed to effectively model phoneme-conditioned multimodal inputs and synthesize high-quality visual outputs; (3) a decoder for performing downstream tasks.
-In the following, we focus on detailing the first and second components of the system.
+\paragraph{Overview.} The overall framework of FluentAvatar is depicted in Figure~\ref{fig:framework}.
+Given a single reference image and either audio or text input, FluentAvatar generates temporally coherent talking-head videos through a two-stage autoregressive pipeline built on phoneme representations.
+The pipeline consists of three components: (1) a \textit{tokenization} module that converts audio or text into a phoneme sequence and the reference image into discrete visual tokens; (2) a \textit{two-stage autoregressive generator} comprising Facial Keyframe Generation (FKG) and Inter-frame Interpolation; and (3) a \textit{decoder} that reconstructs RGB frames from the generated tokens.

+The key design principle is that phonemes, as the minimal units of speech articulation, serve as natural anchors for temporal modeling.
+Specifically, each phoneme anchors a keyframe, while smooth motion is synthesized by interpolating between adjacent keyframes.
+This two-stage design decouples semantic alignment from visual dynamics, enabling fine-grained control while mitigating error accumulation through keyframe anchoring.
+Notably, FluentAvatar's temporal consistency arises not from any single component but from the synergy of the entire design: the autoregressive paradigm avoids per-frame noise initialization (Section~\ref{sec:flickering_analysis}); the Phoneme-Frame Causal Attention Mask limits cross-frame information leakage; the timestamp-aware interpolation ensures rhythm-aligned motion with improved temporal smoothness; and the two-stage keyframe anchoring mitigates error accumulation.
+Together, these components make temporal coherence a structural property of the pipeline rather than a post-hoc correction.

-\textbf{Tokenization.} AvatarSync is flexible for handling multimodal input, supporting both text-image and audio-image modalities for video generation.
-(1) \textit{For text input}, the input text is first converted into a phoneme sequence, leveraging the stable many-to-one mapping to facilitate accurate mouth-shape generation.
-Subsequently, a standard tokenizer transforms the phoneme sequence into discrete tokens.
-(2) \textit{For audio input}, we employ automatic speech recognition (ASR) tools to extract phoneme-level alignments with timestamps, which are then tokenized into discrete phoneme tokens.
-(3) \textit{For an image input}, we adopt a pre-trained vision foundation model, such as Open-MAGVIT2~\cite{luo2024open}, to extract image features.
-To capture fine-grained facial details, we employ MMPose for facial landmark detection and adjust the input image's aspect ratio based on the detected facial region.
+\paragraph{Tokenization.} FluentAvatar supports both text-image and audio-image input modalities. \textit{(1) Phoneme Extraction.} For text input, the text is first converted into a phoneme sequence via a deterministic many-to-one mapping, then tokenized into discrete tokens.
+For audio input, we employ ASR tools to extract phoneme-level alignments with timestamps, which are tokenized into discrete phoneme tokens.
+Additionally, for coarticulation patterns with strong visual manifestation, we define context-dependent phoneme mappings before tokenization, so that these local articulatory interactions can be explicitly encoded in the subsequent generation process.
+In both cases, phonemes serve as the unified intermediate representation, ensuring consistent phoneme-to-visual alignment regardless of input modality. \textit{(2) Image Tokenization.} We adopt a pre-trained vision foundation model (Open-MAGVIT2~\cite{luo2024open}) to quantize the reference image into discrete visual tokens.
+To capture fine-grained facial details, we employ MMPose for facial landmark detection and adjust the input image's aspect ratio accordingly.